 The problem with Sanders is the fact that he also has one of the highest unfavorability numbers.
-While being well-known and recognized in the field, Sanders doesn't seem to be able to gather broader support.
+While being well-known and recognized in the field, Sanders doesn’t seem to gather broader support.

 Warren is experiencing robust growth

 Elizabeth Warren, however, is experiencing robust growth momentum.
 She can also brag about her favorability numbers.
-With 71% of respondents seeing Warren favorably (and only 17% viewing her unfavorably), she has better favorability ratio than Biden, Sanders, and Buttigieg.
+With 71% of respondents seeing Warren favorably (and only 17% viewing her unfavorably), she has a better favorability ratio than Biden, Sanders, and Buttigieg.

 It seems that her continued presence in Iowa and her appearances in public are giving results.
-Warren is actively coming up with her detailed policy proposals, and that has caught some attention among Democrat voters.
+Warren is actively coming up with her detailed policy proposals, which has caught some attention among Democrat voters.

 Pete Buttigieg is on the rise, too

 Another candidate with a good growth momentum is South Bend, In.
 Mayor Pete Buttigieg.
-In the March survey, Buttigieg recorded support of just 1%; the latest Iowa poll now has him at robust 14%.
+In the March survey, Buttigieg recorded just 1%; the latest Iowa poll now has him at robust 14%.

 Beto O’Rourke’s enthusiasm falls

-While Mayor Buttigieg records a sharp increase in his numbers, Beto O'Rourke, former Texas Congressman, sees his number slump.
-With an 80% drop, only 2% of respondents in 2020 Iowa Poll, see O'Rourke as their first choice.
+While Mayor Buttigieg records a sharp increase in his numbers, Beto O’Rourke, former Texas Congressman, sees his number slump.
+With an 80% drop, only 2% of respondents in the 2020 Iowa Poll, see O’Rourke as their first choice.
 The percentage of those seeing him as a second choice?
 Only 4%.
 The 2% figure puts him in the same position with Minnesota Senator Amy Klobuchar.

-Kamala Harris, a Senator from California, appears in the fourth position with the support from 7% of respondents.
+Kamala Harris, a Senator from California, appears in the fourth position with support from 7% of respondents.